 Early Life and Education

-Harold Irving "Irv" Grousbeck was born on July 20, 1934, in Northampton, Massachusetts.
-He attended Deerfield Academy for high school before earning a Bachelor of Arts degree from Amherst College in 1956.
-He furthered his education at Harvard Business School, obtaining a Master of Business Administration in 1960.
-He was awarded a Doctor of Humane Letters from Amherst College in 2000 and from Menlo College in 2015.
+Harold Irving Grousbeck, known as Irv, was born on July 20, 1934, in Northampton, Massachusetts.
+He attended Deerfield Academy and later earned a Bachelor of Arts from Amherst College in 1956.
+Grousbeck furthered his education by obtaining a Master of Business Administration from Harvard Business School.

 Rise to Success